KateMcGuane/static-website/README.md

 - Adding a login page whereby the user can review the listed businesses.
   - - Add filter column to the directory with features such as "Onsite Parking", "Wheelchair Accessible" and "Sensory Friendly" to name a few.
 This way people can find the best service to suit their essential needs.
-- Integrating e-commerce to the website where businesses can op-in to sell from the website if they do not have one themselves.
+- Integrating e-commerce to the website where businesses can opt-in to sell from the website if they do not have one themselves.
 - Create an app version of the website that makes its easy for all user types.

 ### Accessibility